wazo-platform/wazo-doc/source/developers/cti_server/cti_protocol.rst

     "class": "login_capas"
     }

-loginkind can be 'user' or 'agent', if 'agent' the property 'agentphonenumber' can be added.
+loginkind can be 'user' or 'agent', if 'agent', the property 'agentphonenumber' can be added.

 ``Server -> Client``